 Eggs are dropped among lush growths of coarse grasses including Cock's-foot, False Brome and Tor-grass.

-This shows a significant increase in distribution over the last ten years, with a clear movement westwards &: northwards across Derbyshire.
+This shows a significant increase in distribution over the last fifteen years, with a clear movement westwards & northwards across Derbyshire.

 |No of tetrads||27|